Architecture¶

 Experimental adapters

-but are not part of the public leaderboard contract.
+the public comparative leaderboard contract.

 Jurisdiction rules¶